What is a Cornerback? NFL’s Shutdown Specialists

 A variety of talents, both physical and cerebral, are needed to play cornerback.
 The following are some of the most crucial abilities needed to succeed in this position:

-Quick Reflexes: Cornerbacks need to be fast to respond to plays from the opposing team, changing course and making quick adjustments to their actions.
+Cornerbacks must be quick to respond to opposing teams plays, shifting course and making quick modifications to their actions.

-Strength: Although they might not be the biggest players on the field, cornerbacks need to be strong enough to match up with the receivers on the opposing side.
+Although they may not be the biggest players on the field, cornerbacks must be strong enough to match up with opposing receivers.

-Awareness: Cornerbacks need to be able to read the plays of the opposing team and predict their next moves.
+Cornerbacks must be able to read the opposing team’s plays and forecast their next moves.

 Strategies and Techniques Used by a Cornerback